-RECENT GOVERNMENTAL ACTIONS AFFECTING DISTRICT REVENUES
+RECENT GOVERNMENTAL ACTIONS AND OTHER EVENTS AFFECTING DISTRICT REVENUES

 During recent years, various other legislative proposals and constitutional amendments relating to ad valorem taxation and District revenues have been introduced in the State Legislature.
 Many of these proposals provide for new or increased exemptions to ad valorem taxation, limit increases in assessed valuation of certain types of property or otherwise restrict the ability of local governments in the State to levy ad valorem taxes at recent, historical levels.
 Other proposals have sought to restrict the ability of local governments to use certain revenues for payment of debt service or provide for additional procedures and notices to issue tax-supported debt.
 There can be no assurance that similar or additional legislative or other proposals will not be introduced or enacted in the future that would, or might apply to, or have a material adverse effect upon, the District or its finances.

-Reference is also made to "AD VALOREM TAX PROCEDURES - Recent Legislative Initiatives and Constitutional Amendments Affecting Ad Valorem Taxes" for a discussion of recent amendments to the Florida Constitution and other legislation affecting ad valorem tax revenues.
+Reference is also made to "AD VALOREM TAX PROCEDURES - Exemptions from Ad Valorem Taxation" and "AD VALOREM TAX PROCEDURES - Recent Amendments Relating to Ad Valorem Taxation" herein for a discussion of recent amendments to the Florida Constitution and other legislation affecting ad valorem tax revenues.